rackerlabs/support-how-to/content/cloud-servers/create-a-new-user-and-grant-permissions-in-mysql.md

 **Note:** If you want the user to be able to access the database from two specific locations, and only those locations, you should create the user twice.
 For example, suppose you want your user to be able to log in to the database from the computer you are currently on as well as a specific IP address.
 First, create the user by using the `localhost` location in the command.
-Then, create the user again using the specific IP address.
+Then, create the user again by using the specific IP address.

 ### Permissions